Skip to content

 Quick verdict

-Choose Jan if you need privacy-conscious users wanting a simple local ai chat app.
-Choose Trello if you prioritize small teams wanting simple, visual task management.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
+Choose Trello if your daily work is mostly Small teams wanting simple, visual task management.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Try Jan → Try Trello →